dispersionlab/gitshow9/reflections.md

 ># Score

+From the beginning of this piece reminds me of a Prodigy song I can't seem to put my finger on.
+The repeated bang (0:02), starts to sound like a common output from 3rd party oscillators and tends to create an odd sounding tempo.
+Would be nice to see what it would be like to cut that tempo every so often.

+The increased treble (0:40) livens up the piece, as a play with sounds get more dramatic and back and forth (like long wobbles), takes place thereafter.
+This is nice.

+I am particularly fond of the ending (1:17), a sharp and dramatic end the cuts the wobbles, repeated bang, and laser sounds, resulting in a beautiful bass-rich end.

 >## Mixer Info

 >The mixer allows for panning between right and left channels with the pan knob, as well as solo and muting of any of the input channels with the S and M buttons respectively.